ScreenPyHQ/screenpy/docs/topics/actions.rst

             self.target = target

-This action directs the actor
+This Action directs the Actor
-to use their ability
+to use their Ability
 to :ref:`CheckSpelling <checkspelling>`.
-Using that ability,
+Using that Ability,
-the actor checks the spelling
+the Actor checks the spelling
 of words in an element.
 If they find any misspelled,
 they log the misspellings.